An Event Study of the Ethereum Transition to Proof-of-Stake

+Prior to the merge, blocks were added when a miner group ``won the race'' to find the nonce.
+As a result, block creation speed would vary.
+Except on the rare occasions that a block is skipped, validators produce a new block every twelve seconds.
+Given this faster speed, transactions per day are up by 75,000 on average.

-In fact, as seen in Figure \ref{fig:block_speed}, there were only 12 blocks that were not created exactly 12 seconds after the preceding block, and all these blocks were created 24 seconds afterwards.
+In fact, as seen in Figure \ref{fig:skips_per_day}, there were only 32.5 blocks per day, on average, that were not created exactly 12 seconds after the preceding block.
+All these blocks were created 24 seconds afterwards.
 This consistency occurs by design: blocks are now added by chosen validators into specific slots, each 12 seconds apart.
-The only reason why slots are ``skipped,'' and thus the intra-block time period jumps to 24 seconds, is due to a failed block creation.
+The only reason why slots are ``skipped,'' is due to a failed block creation.

 Increased and more stable block formation speed could allow for more on-chain activity.
 In theory, there seems to be nothing preventing an even faster rate.
 That said, there may be an optimal balance between block creation speed and the number of transactions per block, although lower latency networks, such as Solana, provide much higher transaction volumes.